koglak/react-image-zoom/README.md

 # react-single-image-zoom

-`react-image-zoom` is a React component that allows for easy image zoom functionality on wheel events within your React applications.
+`react-single-image-zoom` is a React component that allows for easy image zoom functionality on wheel events within your React applications.

 ## Features